latenitefilms/BRAWToolbox/README.md

 ### Can I stabilise clips using the Gyroscope Data within the BRAW file?

 Yes, you can combine BRAW Toolbox with [Gyroflow Toolbox](https://github.com/latenitefilms/GyroflowToolbox) - simply apply the Gyroflow Toolbox effect to the video layer inside your Synchronised or Multicam clip.

 ---

-### How much will BRAW Toolbox cost?

-We're not sure yet.
-We just want to get through the beta testing phase before deciding on a price.
-It'll depend on how much work is involved to update and support the software.

----